dungtc/kafka-playground/README.md

 - Change repository code and make a commit.
 - Create a pull request on your feature branch

-# 1. Messaging with Simple Publish Subscribe (pub/sub)
+# 1. Messaging with Simple Publish-Subscribe (pub/sub)
-A publisher or multiple publisher write messages to many partitions and single or multiple consumer groups consume those messages.
+A publisher or multiple publishers write messages to many partitions and single or multiple consumer groups consume those messages.

-**Consumer group** is a group of consumers, it can parallelise the data consumption.
+**Consumer group** is a group of consumers, it can parallelize the data consumption.

-When a new consumer joins to consumer group or remove a consumer, **rebalancing** happen
+When a new consumer joins to consumer group or removes a consumer, **rebalancing** happen

-**Consumer group coordinator** implement rebalacing strategy and manage the state of the group.
-It auto rebalace message to appropriate consumer in each consumer group
+**Consumer group coordinator** implements the rebalancing strategy and manages the state of the group.
+It auto rebalance message to the appropriate consumer in each consumer group

 ![alt text](https://images.squarespace-cdn.com/content/v1/56894e581c1210fead06f878/1512813188413-EEI12VI1FMQLJ4XMRQTJ/ke17ZwdGBToddI8pDm48kJMyHperWZxre3bsQoFNoPhZw-zPPgdn4jUwVcJE1ZvWEtT5uBSRWt4vQZAgTJucoTqqXjS3CfNDSuuf31e0tVGDclntk9GVn4cF1XFdv7wlNvED_LyEM5kIdmOo2jMRZpu3E9Ef3XsXP1C_826c-iU/KafkaPubSub.png?format=500w)